 In this work, we examine the implicit bias of SGD in the \textbf{online learning} setting, in which data is processed through a \emph{single epoch}.
-Online learning is common in several self-supervised settings, including large language models (LLMs)~\cite{komatsuzaki2019one,brown2020language,hoffmann2022an,hoffmann2022training,chowdhery2022palm}.
-While in online learning, the train and test distributions are identical (and hence there is no issue of generalization), it is still a \emph{non-convex} optimization.
-So, the inductive bias induced by algorithm and hyperparameter could still potentially play a major role in learning trajectory and model quality.
-However, we find that the impact of SGD noise parameters in practical settings of online learning is qualitatively similar to their impact on \emph{convex} optimization.
+Online learning is common in several self-supervised settings, including large language models (LLMs)~\citep{komatsuzaki2019one,brown2020language,hoffmann2022an,hoffmann2022training,chowdhery2022palm}.
+While in online learning, the train and test distributions are identical (and hence there are no generalization considerations), it is still a \emph{non-convex} optimization.
+So, the inductive bias introduced by algorithm and hyperparameter choices could still potentially play a major role in learning trajectory and model quality.
+However, we find that the impact of batch sizes in practical settings of online learning is qualitatively similar to their impact on \emph{convex} optimization.
 Specifically, we undertake an extensive empirical investigation and find that, \emph{in online learning, SGD noise is indeed only ``noise''} and offers no implicit benefits beyond optimization efficiency.
-This can be seen in Figure \ref{fig:intro} (bottom row), where we observe that (neglecting computational cost) performance in online learning improves with increasing batch size and decreasing learning rate.
+This can be seen in Figure \ref{fig:intro} (right), where we observe that (neglecting computational cost) performance in online learning improves with increasing batch size.

 \textbf{The ``Golden Path'' Hypothesis}.
-When taking SGD to the limit of large batch size and small learning rate we get the \emph{noiseless} \emph{Gradient Flow} (GF) algorithm \cite{SGDtoGF}, wherein each step consists of an infinitesimal movement in the direction of the population gradient.
-By the above discussion, ignoring computational constraints, Gradient Flow is the optimal method in the context of online learning.
-Our findings hint that the SGD path is just a noisy version of the underlying noiseless GF path as illustrated in Figure~\ref{fig:cartoon}.
-We propose this conjecture as the \textit{golden path} hypothesis, which stands in contrast to the alternative ``Fork in the Road" possibility, wherein SGD and GF discover qualitatively distinct minima of the loss function.
+When taking SGD to the limit of large batch sizes, we get the \emph{noiseless} \emph{Gradient Descent} (GD) algorithm.
+Our findings hint that the SGD path is just a noisy version of the underlying noiseless GD path as illustrated in Figure~\ref{fig:cartoon}.
+We propose this conjecture as the \textit{golden path} hypothesis, which stands in contrast to the alternative ``Fork in the Road" possibility, wherein SGD and GD discover qualitatively different functions.
 As shown in prior works (as well as in our own experiments), the ``fork in the road'' scenario (and specifically scenario a1, where high noise leads to a better minima) is the typical case for \emph{offline learning}.